VoirDiary/VoirDiary/_posts/2022-1-14-Gouache-Portraits.md

 ![image](/assets/images/Painting1.jpeg){:height="450px" width="257px"}

-I took a gouache class last fall at Gage Academy.
-It was my first time painting since I was a child, besides a few 1-off classes at Blick.
-I found it to be a very immersive experience.
-And it satisfied a need for tactile activity that I don't get at work.
+Last Fall, I took a gouache class last at the Gage Academy.
+It was my first time painting since my youth, besides a few 1-off classes at Blick.
+I found it to be very immersive and it satisfied a need for tactile activity that is lacking in my job.

 Gouache is a unique medium, kind of like a cross between oil and watercolor.
-It is tricky to get the right consistency, which can be achieved by adding water.
+The main challenge is getting the right consistency, which can be achieved by adding water.
+The ideal consistency is creamy and drips from the brush.
 Consistency is key to opacity.
 And opacity is key to layering.
-I'm definitely still working on it.
+I definitely have not mastered it.

 **Here are a few take-aways from the class.**